alexeipancratov/span-strings/README.md

         if (bytes(result).length != 0 && areEqual(result, lookupPhrase)) {
             return result;
         } else {
-            return result; //"You didn't guess the logic of this function";
+            return "You didn't guess the logic of this function";
         }
     }